JuliaData/DataFrames.jl/docs/src/lib/metadata.md

     not changed.
 This is valid for many operations, however, it is not true in general.
 For example `:x => ByRow(log) => :x` transformation might invalidate metadata if it contained unit of measure of a variable.
-In such cases user must manually drop or update such matadata from the `:x` column after the transformation.
+In such cases user must manually drop or update such metadata from the `:x` column after the transformation.

 ### Operations that preserve metadata